 This post has partner links that I may receive compensation for at no cost to you.
 Thank you!

-Riga, Latvia shares a similar history with the rest of the Baltic region.
+Riga, Latvia shares a similar history with the rest of the Baltic region, a history that is told throughout the museums in Riga.
 During the 20th century, Riga was constantly stuck between two massive powers, Germany & Russia.
 The city, along with the rest of Latvia, found itself being passed back and forth between the two, with brief periods of independence as well.